 You may need to move other toolbars and menus out of the way if you’re using video conferencing software, such as Zoom, for a virtual class.
 And if you want to hide the computer dock at the bottom of your screen, you can enter into presenter view (but if you forget to, that’s okay, too—as you can see in our example, the question is still clearly visible to students).

-Here’s what our sample multiple choice question looks like on students’ devices in the iClicker Reef app.
+Here’s what our sample multiple choice question looks like on students’ devices in the iClicker student app.

 Students see the screenshot of everything that was on your screen when you clicked the green play button.
 In this example, that includes the dock at the bottom of the instructor’s screen, too, since we were not in presenter view.
 The iClicker toolbar should not appear in screenshots.